DN-debug/peux-os-sitebuild/src/pages/index.md

       **Teletypewriter** ( TTY acronym ) is the vanilla-arch with net-installer provided.
-We know that there are other vanilla-arch installers available.
-      It's not an attempt to reinvent the wheel, rather providing mutiple paths towards the same approach.

 End-users would be able to configure it as per their choice.

     actions:
       - label: Standard Version